 Lehenga and Choli:

 Choli and lehenga are two components of one outfit.
 The lower portion of the outfit, known as the lehenga, is worn beneath the navel.
 It is supported by an elastic band or thread known as "Nada" in Hindi.
 The upper portion of the garment, known as the Choli, is typically in a contrasting or similar color.
 For example, a stole known as a Dupatta is worn with a lehenga or Choli included with that.
 Due to their widespread use in Indian cinema and among celebrities, lehengas have gained immense popularity.
 Today, lehengas rule any wedding event.
 This stunning Indian garment is made from silk, crepe, velvet, and net, among others.
-These days, double-layered lehenga skirts are a trend and sought-after piece.
-Lehengas with a jacket are another trending options currently.
+These days, double-layered lehenga skirts are a trend and a sought-after piece.
+Ruffle Layered Lehengas, with their dramatic flair and elegance, are also becoming highly popular.
+Lehengas with a jacket is another trending option currently.

 Although the ghaghra is the lower portion of the outfit, one doesn't need to wear it below the navel.
 Even women and girls can swaddle it over their navels.
 In Ghaghra, using nada to support them is a regular practice.
 The Choli, on the other hand, is the upper portion of the outfit and is typically a plain item with no decoration.
 Wearing a dupatta with it is considered a must.
 Although famous, earlier, ghagra and Choli were worn by women from lower socioeconomic classes.
 Even in Indian cinema, most of the scenes or songs with a rural theme will be made up of Ghagra and Choli.